 Individuals who believe they have been discriminated against in violation of Title IX may file a complaint with the District or the Office for Civil Rights (OCR).
 If a crime is involved, such as sexual assault, individuals may also file a report with the local police department.
 A person may pursue one or all of these avenues at the same time.
 Below is a summary of each process.

-Title IX complaints may be filed using the District’s uniform complaint procedure found within the following Board policy 1312.3
+Title IX complaints may be filed using the District’s Board Policy and Administrative Regulation 5145.7(a)- (Students) Sexual Harassment Complaint Procedures.

 A sexual harassment complaint may be filed with the school site principal or his/her designee or a teacher at the school site.